Sadiq-Muhammad/Student-Attendance/README.md

 Ensure you have the following installed:

-- Python 3.8 or later
+- Python 3.13 or later
 - SQLite (bundled with Python)

 ### Setup

+## Manually

 1. Clone the repository: